jandejongh/jmididevice/README.md

 You will need the ...-with-dependencies jar file.
 Then do the usual 'java -jar <jmididevice...with-dependencies...jar>'.

-The remainder of this README describes the Boss ME-80 Patch Editor (the library's Main class at the present time).
+The remainder of this README describes the Boss ME-80 and Alesis Quadraverb GT Patch Editors.

 ## BOSS ME-80 Patch Editor